By Kalwinder KaurSep 6 2012

 In the event of air traveling through a vehicle engine, which can come as a result of heavy acceleration, the resistor to the sensor starts to cool down and drops its resistance charge.
 To control and maintain a balance in the engine temperature, the coolant sensor detects the drop in electrical resistance and emits a voltage to the resistor, a process that is completed in the space of a millisecond.

-It is important to monitor engine temperature as this will determine exactly how much fuel is to be injected into the engine.
-The engine control and monitoring unit assists in controlling the temperature of the engine by supplying 5 volts to the circuitry connected to the coolant temperature sensor, which allows for a measurement of change in the voltage drop between the resistor and the coolant temperature sensor.
+It is important to monitor engine temperature as this will determine exactly how much fuel is to be injected into the engine and can help maintain good engine performance.
+The engine control and monitoring unit assist in controlling the temperature of the engine by supplying 5 volts to the circuitry connected to the coolant temperature sensor, which allows for a measurement of change in the voltage drop between the resistor and the coolant temperature sensor.

-A standard test is performed in order to test whether the coolant temperature is working accurately.
+A standard test is performed to test whether the coolant temperature sensor is working accurately.
 In order for a diagnosis, the ignition is switched off and the coolant temperature sensor connector is disconnected.
 An ohmmeter (electrical instrument to measure electrical resistance) is attached to the sensor terminal.

 Another approach to measuring the specificity of a coolant temperature sensor is to remove the radiator cap (part of the vehicle’s cooling system) and insert a thermometer into the radiator followed by starting the engine.
 By running the engine, the coolant begins to warm up and, as soon as the temperature hits 97°C, the fan should start running.
 If the fan still doesn’t power up, the sensor then requires a full check.
 In order to check the sensor: